jlyden/straight-gin/README.md

  - **createUser**
     - Path: 'user'
     - Method: POST
-    - Parameters: user_name
+    - Parameters: userName
     - Returns: Message confirming creation of the User.
-    - Description: Creates a new User. user_name provided must be unique.
-Will raise a ConflictException if a User with that user_name already exists.
+    - Description: Creates a new User. userName provided must be unique.
+Will raise a ConflictException if a User with that userName already exists.

- - **new_game**
+ - **newGame**
     - Path: 'game'
     - Method: POST
-    - Parameters: user_x, user_y
+    - Parameters: userA, userB
-    - Returns: GameForm with initial game state.
+    - Returns: GameForm with neutral game state (no user hand displayed)
-    - Description: Creates a new Game. `user_x` and `user_o` are the names of the 'X' and 'O' player respectively
+    - Description: Creates a new Game between `userA` and `userB`

- - **get_game**
+ - **getGame**
     - Path: 'game/{urlsafe_game_key}'
     - Method: GET
     - Parameters: urlsafe_game_key
-    - Returns: GameForm with current game state.
+    - Returns: GameForm with current neutral game state (no user hand displayed)
-    - Description: Returns the current state of a game.
+    - Description: Returns the current state of a game, including active player and faceUpCard, but not active player's hand (in case opponent is looking)

+ - **getHand**
+    - Path: 'game/{urlsafe_game_key}/hand'
+    - Method: GET
+    - Parameters: urlsafe_game_key
+    - Returns: HandForm with active player's hand and game state information
+    - Description: Returns the active player's hand, plus current faceUpCard and instructions to startMove - player enters 1 to take faceUpCard or 2 to take hidden card from deck

- - **make_move**
+ - **startMove**
-    - Path: 'game/{urlsafe_game_key}'
+    - Path: 'game/{urlsafe_game_key}/startMove'
     - Method: PUT
+    - Parameters: urlsafe_game_key, userName, move
+    - Returns: HandForm with new game state.
+    - Description: Accepts a move (1 or 2) and returns the updated state of the game as displayed on "HandForm", including updated instructions.
+Active player must now select/input card to discard from his/her hand, and add "OUT" if ready to go out.

+ - **endMove**
+    - Path: 'game/{urlsafe_game_key}/endMove'
+    - Method: PUT
-    - Parameters: urlsafe_game_key, user_name, move
+    - Parameters: urlsafe_game_key, userName, move
     - Returns: GameForm with new game state.
-    - Description: Accepts a move and returns the updated state of the game.
+    - Description: Accepts a move (discarded card and, optionally, "OUT") and returns the updated state of the game on "GameForm" - new active player and new faceUpCard (that discard).
-    A move is a number from 0 - 8 corresponding to one of the 9 possible positions on the board.
-    If this causes a game to end, a corresponding Score entity will be created, unless the game is tied - in which case the game will be deleted.

- - **get_scores**
+ - **getScores**
     - Path: 'scores'
     - Method: GET
     - Parameters: None
     - Returns: ScoreForms.
     - Description: Returns all Scores in the database (unordered).

- - **get_user_scores**
+ - **getUserScores**
-    - Path: 'scores/user/{user_name}'
+    - Path: 'scores/user/{userName}'
     - Method: GET
-    - Parameters: user_name
+    - Parameters: userName
     - Returns: ScoreForms.
     - Description: Returns all Scores recorded by the provided player (unordered).
     Will raise a NotFoundException if the User does not exist.

- - **get_active_game_count**
-    NOT IMPLEMENTED
-    - Path: 'games/active'
-    - Method: GET
-    - Parameters: None
-    - Returns: StringMessage
-    - Description: Gets the average number of attempts remaining for all games from a previously cached memcache key.

 ##Additional endpoints
- - **get_user_games**
+ - **getUserGames**
     - Path: 'user/games'
     - Method: GET
-    - Parameters: user_name
+    - Parameters: userName
     - Returns: GameForms with 1 or more GameForm inside.
     - Description: Returns the current state of all the User's active games.